JaideepPrasad/Data-Science/NLP/Movie Recommender/README.md

 ![Capture5](https://user-images.githubusercontent.com/32663193/122170286-64dd6780-ce4c-11eb-86da-51bcbf603afc.PNG)

-And finally when looking at the collaborative filter, we see that recommended movies for Toy Story are other popular adventure movies.
+And finally, when looking at the collaborative filter, we see that recommended movies for Toy Story are other popular adventure movies.

 ![image](https://user-images.githubusercontent.com/32663193/122170530-a3732200-ce4c-11eb-86e9-202aefe6efad.png)